proroklab/graph-conv-memory/README.md

    action_logits = logits(state)
    state_value = vf(state)
 ```
-See `gcm.edge_selectors` for different kinds of priors.
+See `gcm.edge_selectors` for different kinds of priors suitable to your specific problem.
+Do not be afraid to implement your own!